ligurio/elle-cli/README.md

 accounts is conserved.
 Meanwhile, read transactions select the current balance of all accounts.
 Snapshot isolation ensures those reads see a consistent snapshot, which implies the sum of accounts in any read is constant as well.
+An option `--total-amount TOTAL-AMOUNT` sets a total amount to allocate and option `--max-transfer MAX-TRANSFER` sets the largest transfer we'll try to execute.

 Example of history: